Sabbaticals and Leaves of Absence including Junior Scholar Leave

 - Any semester that includes a paid or unpaid leave, including Childbirth Leave and Family Leave for Child Bonding or Caregiving, sabbatical leave, or Junior Scholar Leave does not constitute full-time service to the University and does not count towards the minimum of 12 full semesters of full-time service required for sabbatical eligibility.

 A faculty member on sabbatical leave retains all employee benefits during the leave period.

 In order to make sabbatical leave possible, responsibilities within the department will be adjusted to take account of the faculty member’s absence.
 If, in the opinion of the chair and the dean, such adjustment is not possible, the sabbatical will be denied for that year.
 In the event that sabbatical is thereafter granted, the year or years of denial on the basis of departmental needs will be credited toward eligibility for the subsequent sabbatical.
 The dean shall report this decision to the candidate.
 Denial on this basis may not occur for more than two consecutive years.

 The faculty member’s application for sabbatical leave shall contain a proposed plan for scholarly work or other activity leading to professional growth, as well as a proposal, whenever appropriate, for obtaining outside funding.
-The faculty member shall submit his/her application to the department chair, who shall review its merits, consult with the appropriate departmental faculty, and inform the faculty member of his/her recommendation.
+The faculty member shall submit an application to the department chair, who shall review its merits, consult with the appropriate departmental faculty, and inform the faculty member of the chair’s recommendation.
 The application, along with the recommendation of the department chair, will be forwarded to the dean.
 The dean shall review the merits of the application and, after consultation with the chair, inform the faculty member of the dean’s decision to approve or deny the sabbatical leave.
 Faculty taking sabbatical leaves must agree to return to full-time service for at least one year.
 (Please note that beginning in September, 2011, the University Provost devolved to the deans of the schools and colleges the responsibility to approve or deny applications for sabbatical leaves that follow standard University-wide policies of eligibility, duration, and compensation.
 Only exceptional cases require the Provost’s approval.)

 B. Junior Scholar Leave